MarianoMolina/project_alice/README.md

 1. Ensure you have Git and [Docker installed](https://docs.docker.com/engine/install/) on your system.
 On Windows, once you do, it comes with the docker-compose plugin installed by default, but [check if you have it installed](https://stackoverflow.com/questions/72928891/how-can-i-check-if-docker-compose-plugin-is-installed).
 Otherwise (if in Linux for example), [install it](https://docs.docker.com/compose/install/linux/).
 If for whatever reason the starting script doesn't start Docker (can't find it), all you need to do is open your Docker app.

 2. (Optional) [Install LM Studio](https://lmstudio.ai/) if you plan to use local models.
 If you don't, you'll see some errors regarding this, but don't worry, everything else will work normally.
+NOTE: There's a protocol issues with some versions of LM Studio, recommend using -> 0.3.5 (build 9)

 3. Download the repository:
    ```